Skip to main content

 Discord

-Connect OpenClaw to Discord.
-Create a bot in the Developer Portal, invite it to your server, and configure channel access.
+Connect your self-hosted AI assistant to Discord.
+Create a bot, set permissions, invite it to your server, and start chatting — step-by-step guide.

 {